xDomty/RoadToDesktop/README.md

 Welcome to **RoadToDesktop**—a structured documentation of my learning journey in **C++, C#, SQL, Data Structures, and Algorithms**.
 I'm following the comprehensive roadmap designed by **Dr. Mohammed Abu Hadhoud** to build a solid foundation in **desktop development** while showcasing my progress.

 ---

-## How to Navigate This Repository

-Each folder corresponds to a specific course in the roadmap, containing:
-- My solutions & code samples
-- Lesson links
-- Course pricing details
-- Certificate link (if completed)

-This repository is **continuously updated** as I progress.

----